Thrush in pregnancy

 Diagnosing thrush

-Most doctors will use a “speculum” to make collecting a sample easier.
-This is a device that is inserted into the vagina to open your cervix.
+Most doctors will use a speculum.
+A speculum is a device that is put into your vagina to open your cervix.
+It makes collecting a sample easier.

 The sample will be sent to a lab to be tested.

-This test doesn't usually hurt, but it's uncomfortable.
+This test doesn't usually hurt, but it can be uncomfortable.
 It won't harm your baby.

 Treatment of thrush